edgehog-device-manager/edgehog/doc/pages/admin/deploying_with_kubernetes.md

 - `S3-ASSET-HOST`: the asset host for the S3 storage, e.g. `storage.googleapis.com/<S3-BUCKET>` for
   GCP or `<S3-BUCKET>.s3.amazonaws.com` for AWS.
 - `S3-REGION`: the region where the S3 storage resides.
+- `EDGEHOG-FORWARDER-HOSTNAME`: the host for the instance of [Edgehog Device Forwarder](https://github.com/edgehog-device-manager/edgehog_device_forwarder).
+It should only contain the hostname without the `http://` or `https://` scheme.
+- `EDGEHOG-FORWARDER-PORT`: the port for the instance of [Edgehog Device Forwarder](https://github.com/edgehog-device-manager/edgehog_device_forwarder).
+It defaults to `443`.
+- `EDGEHOG-FORWARDER-SECURE-SESSIONS`: either `true` or `false`, indicates whether devices use TLS to connect to the [Edgehog Device Forwarder](https://github.com/edgehog-device-manager/edgehog_device_forwarder).
+It defaults to `true`.

 The optional env variable in the `yaml` also have to be uncommented where relevant (see comments above the commented blocks for more information).